EagerSupchik/Clara/README.md

 7. Done

 ## How to create system prompt properly
-Ask the chat model to put TONE: <tone> in answers.
+Ask the chat model to put TONE in answers.
 ```
 For example, if you feel happy, the final line should be:
 TONE: happy
 ```

 ## Credits
 This project is powered by:
 1. [Openrouter](https://openrouter.ai/), model [gemini-2.0](https://openrouter.ai/google/gemini-2.0-flash-lite-preview-02-05:free) (cuz i'm broke)